Brachial Plexus Injury Attorneys in Louisville

 These nerves are vital to the operation of our fingers, hands, all the way to our upper arm.
 If these nerves are damaged in any way, it can cause temporary or permanent paralysis, pain, and other issues.
 And, in many cases, these brachial plexus injuries are caused by medical negligence.
 No parent wants to see their child in pain, especially if that pain was preventable.
 If you believe your child suffered a brachial plexus injury due to someone else’s mistake or negligence, we want to help you take action.

-Our team of Louisville birth injury lawyers at Dolt, Thompson, Shepherd & Conway, PSC know what to do if your child suffered a serious birth injury.
-We know how challenging it is to deal with a birth injury, and we have more than 50 years of experience handling cases just like yours.
+Our team of Louisville brachial plexus lawyers at Dolt, Thompson, Shepherd & Conway, PSC know how challenging it is to deal with a birth injury, and we have more than 50 years of experience handling cases just like yours.
 We also have an in-house medical staff to help gather information to support your case, and we have a proven track record of success.
 However complex your case may seem, our team is prepared to provide the legal representation your child needs and deserves.

 Identifying a Brachial Plexus Injury